 The SpinFit CP800 were the only ones I could not try due to not having compatible earphones: they are made for super-thin nozzles like those used by Shure, Westone and Etymotic.
 At just 2 mm wide, the inner bore is too narrow to house earphones with 4 mm nozzles (believe me, I tried).
 I will update this review as soon as I lay my hands on compatible earphones, but I expect them to behave exactly like all other eartips in this list.

 The SpinFit CP1025 were made to fit the Apple AirPods Pro thanks to an included adapter.
 The adapter is in fact an add-on that you can ignore completely if you use other earphones, and the CP1025 work just as well.
 In fact I think SpinFit should market this model not just for AirPods Pro as it – surprisingly – is also the one that I found to work best with other TWS as well, even more than the CP360.
+Update: SpinFit has actually done so, making the CP1025 available without the adapter and as more general TWS eartips.
 The CP1025 have an inner diameter of 3.6 mm and an outer diameter of 12 mm, with a height of 6.7 mm.
 There are four sizes available: L, ML, M and S.